-There are few important monasteries in Pin Valley, including the Kungri monastery, which is around 10 km from Attargo and 3 km from Gulling.
+There are a few important monasteries in Pin Valley, including the Kungri monastery, which is around 10 km from Attargo and 3 km from Gulling.
 Sagnam village has a PWD rest house in case you are interested in staying in the Pin Valley.

 Mudh village is the last village connected by motorable road in Spiti Valley though the road continues towards Bhabha pass ahead of it.
 Over the years, Mud village has become the base for tourists, travelers, and backpackers.
 It is the very reason that you find many guest houses present at Mud Village and some under development for the coming years.
 The major reason being Mudh village also acts as the base for the trekking route towards or from Pin-Parvati Pass or Bhabha Valley.

 In the end, I will surely recommend you visit these tourist places in Spiti Valley.
-Once, you will witness these magical yet beautiful places by your naked eyes; I am sure you will feel your soul got lost in the Himalayas.
+Once, you will witness these magical yet beautiful places with your naked eyes; I am sure you will feel your soul got lost in the Himalayas.
 It is true for every place in Spiti Valley.

 Feel free to leave a comment below if you have any questions.
-If you have visited these magical places in Spiti Valley and wanted to share some insights on it, do leave some suggestions to help other fellow travelers as well.
+If you have visited these magical places in Spiti Valley and wanted to share some insights on them, do leave some suggestions to help other fellow travelers as well.

 Also, feel free to share this article with your friends and family who are interested to know about the local sightseeing places in Spiti Valley for their trips 🙂 🙂 …